open-gpdb/gpupgrade/CONTRIBUTING.md

 - Use Github's “Start a review” feature to submit multiple comments into a single review.
 - Address PR comments with fixup or squash commits.
 This makes it easier for the review to see what changed.
   - Ideally wait until the PR has been approved to squash tehse commits, but sometimes it might be cleaner and easier to follow to combine them earlier.
-  - Rebasing your PR with master is good practice.
+  - Rebasing your PR with main is good practice.
 - Use Github’s “Resolve Conversation” button to indicate you addressed the feedback.
 There is no need for a comment unless you deviated from the reviewer's specific feedback.
 - Tag an individual person if you want a review from them, otherwise tag the "Upgrade" team.
 If you want a re-review, tag a specific person in a comment to send them a notification.